 Trekking till Triund is free of cost unless you hire a guide ( I didn’t hire a guide and trust me you don’t need to hire a guide as well because the path of the trek is very well defined).

 The tents uphill will cost money.
-Cost of a tent for the night is 500 INR ($ 7.30) and another 200 INR ($ 2.92) for a one-time meal and you can book a tent at the top of the hill.
+The cost of a tent for the night is 500 INR ($ 7.30) and another 200 INR ($ 2.92) for a one-time meal and you can book a tent at the top of the hill.

 If you have your own tent then you can camp anywhere free of cost.
 If not, rent a tent for 500 INR ($ 7.30)